Agent-Sesame/03_getting_and_cleaning_data/CodeBook.md

 - Unique values/levels of the variable: none<BR>
 - Unit of measurement: refer to variable 3 for the unit of measurement this number represents.<BR>

-##Sources
-Sources you used if any, otherise leave out.

 ##References
 - Code book template: https://gist.github.com/JorisSchut/dbc1fc0402f28cad9b41<BR>